comevussor/Apache-Hive-queries-on-IMDB-open-database/streaming on Hadoop.md

   - sessions : based on activity
 - time marking :
   - watermark : gives a deadline (processing time P) from which it is assumed that all data generated prior to an event time E have been observed, not always true, may discard some messages
-  - trigger : time to execute processing
+  - trigger : time to materialize results

+Dataflow model (Google model) :
+- what results ar calulated ? aggregations
+- where in event time are result calculated ? windows
+- when in processing time are result materialized ?
+- how do refinements of results relate ?